-In order to remain on active academic status, students must meet standards established through the Office of Graduate Studies.
+In order to remain on active academic status, students must meet standards established through the Office of Graduate Studies as well as through the program.
 Students must read and understand the attendance, academic performance, and progress requirements referenced on the Graduate Studies webpage.
+Requirements for graduation may also be found in the Utica College Graduate Catalog.